arkane-systems/genie/othersrc/docs/readme.md

 ## INSTALLATION

+**NOTE:** Before you install _genie_ for the first time, read **ALL** of this page.
+This will save you a great deal of trouble later on.
+Especially, please note that on many distributions you **will** encounter the problem described under "Warning: Timing Out" below when you first run genie, and will need to resolve it before your system will operate correctly.

 If there is a package available for your distribution, this is the recommended method of installing genie.

 ### Debian